-We then continue to observe and teach every day and record progress against these initial observations at the start of the year, or 'baseline' as they are referred to, every half term to ensure that children are making progress towards the end of EYFS expectations - referred to as Early Learning Goals.
+Following our 'baseline' assessments, we continue to observe and teach every day and record progress against these 'baseline observations.'

+We review this progress every half term to ensure that children are making progress towards the end of EYFS expectations - referred to as Early Learning Goals.

 The Senior Leadership Team monitor the progress of the learners with the EYFS staff to ensure that children are making progress.

 If children are not making progress, then Individual Learning Plans are adapted and provision changed to ensure progress does occur.
 The SENCO will, at this point, also monitor progress as well.

-Assessment - at the end of the EYFS Reception year/The EYFS Profile
+The end of the EYFS Reception year - The EYFS Profile

 At the end of the reception year at school, the EYFS practitioners complete an 'EYFS Profile' for each individual child.
 The EYFS Profile summarises all of the assessments undertaken and makes statements about the child's achievements towards the Early Learning Goals (ELG's).
-We indicate whether children are meeting expected levels of development, or if they are exceeding expected levels or not yet reaching expected levels ('emerging').
-The class teacher participates in school, locality and county-led moderation activities in order to ensure that judgements are accurate.